 A Civil Process is when you are served with legal papers, like court orders.
 You can find these civil process orders by contacting the Jones County Sheriff’s office, either by phone or through their website.

 Sex Offender Search / Lookup

 All convicted sex offenders must be listed and registered on both a national and state sex offender database.
 The people on these databases have been tried by jury and convicted in a court of law of a sex crime.
 You are able to see these offenders online, but keep in mind that you won’t see the actual address, but only the neighborhood block of the address that they registered.

 Court Records are public, and are accessible by anyone.
 These records include a court case file that contains a docket and all of the filings and documents filed in the court case.
 You are able to access court records on the website, or at Clerk of Court where the case was filed.

 Every state maintains a record of people’s criminal history.
 These online databases are connected so you are able to track criminal histories from another state.
-You can go to courthouse and inquire, or check the website.
-You must know which county the crime occured in, and if the crime was in a totally different state, you may have to pay for a more intensive search.
+You can go to courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and if the crime was in a totally different state, you may have to pay for a more intensive search.

 When you look up someone’s criminal record you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for crimes, which include:

 - DUI or DWI.